-If Heat Index is 99 to 104 degrees:

-All Sports -
+If Heat Index is 99 to 104 degrees: All Sports -

 - o Provide ample amounts of water.
-This means that water should always be available and athletes should be able to take in as much water as they desire. - Mandatory water breaks every 30 minutes for 10 minutes in duration. - Ice-down towels for cooling. - Watch/monitor athletes carefully for necessary action. - Alter uniform by removing items if possi- - o Allow for changes to dry t-shirts and - Reduce time of outside activity as well as indoor activity if air conditioning is unavail- - Postpone practice to later in the day.
-Contact sports and activities with additional equipment: - Helmets and other possible equipment removed if not involved in contact or necessary for safety.
-If necessary for safety, suspend activity. - Recheck temperature and humidity every 30 minutes to monitor for increased Heat Index.
+This means that water should always be available and athletes should be able to take in as much water as they desire. - o Mandatory water breaks every 30 minutes for 10 minutes in duration. - o Ice-down towels for cooling. - o Watch/monitor athletes carefully for necessary action. - o Alter uniform by removing items if possi- - Allow for changes to dry t-shirts and shorts. - Reduce time of outside activity as well as indoor activity if air conditioning is unavailable. - o Postpone practice to later in the day.

+Contact sports and activities with additional equipment:

+- If helmets or other protective equipment are required to be worn by rule or normal practice, suspend practice or competition immediately and resumption may not occur until the index is 99 degrees or below. - Recheck temperature and humidity every 30 minutes to monitor for increased Heat Index.